sooriyaarachchi/pybites.github.io-src/content/slack-bot.md

 Title: How to Build a Simple Slack Bot
 Date: 2017-04-04 23:30
 Category: Tools
-Tags: slack, API, bot, chatbot
+Tags: slack, API, bot, chatbot, deployment, shell, nohup, automation
 Slug: simple-chatbot
 Authors: Bob
 Summary: I was playing with Slack's Real Time Messaging API the other day.
 Building a bot is pretty easy.
 In this article a simple example.
 cover: images/featured/pb-article.png

 I was playing with Slack's Real Time Messaging API the other day.
 Building a bot is pretty easy.
 In this article a simple example.

+## Bots are hot

 This was an interesting coding exercise, but also keep in mind its relevance.
 Bots are hot, [people have become comfortable with conversational interfaces](http://www.oreilly.com/data/free/what-are-conversational-bots.csp?imm_mid=0ef9cf&cmp=em-data-free-na-ainy17_nurture_em2_what_are_conversational_bots).